Tampa Nursing Home Abuse Attorneys

 - Abuse of the Resident’s Personal Property

 Frequently, neglect and abuse occur when these long-term care facilities are understaffed and overcrowded with residents of varying medical problems and personal needs.
 Sadly, many victims are simply ignored and at the mercy of those entrusted with their care.
-If you have questions about an injury sustained by someone you know in a Tampa nursing home or assisted living facility, our attorneys are always available to answer your questions and an online case consultation or call are free.
+If you have questions about an injury sustained by someone you know in a Tampa nursing home or assisted living facility, our attorneys are always available to answer your questions and an online case consultation or call is free.

 Around 1.4 million people currently live in nursing homes across the U.S., with most of them between the ages of 75 and 94 years old and many of them choosing to live in Tampa.
 Many of those individuals have moved to long-term nursing care because they need assistance with personal care tasks, such as using the toilet, showering, cooking, managing medications, and mobility.
-Additionally, many of these individuals suffer from serious medical conditions, cognitive declines, and other issues that cause family members to turn to a nursing home to keep their loved ones safe.
+Additionally, many of these individuals suffer from serious medical conditions, cognitive declines, and other issues that cause family members to turn to nursing homes to keep their loved ones safe.

 Unfortunately, an estimated 90 percent of nursing homes hire too few staff to provide adequate care for all residents.
-This insufficiency leads to injuries, including falls, bedsores, fractures, or even unexplained deaths.
+This insufficiency leads to injuries, including falls, bed sores, fractures, or even unexplained deaths.
 Often these injuries go unreported, particularly if the victim cannot explain what is happening due to cognitive impairments or fear.
 Families can’t help, as they often do not know the warning signs of nursing home abuse or neglect.
 Most studies indicate that only 20 percent of nursing home neglect and abuse is reported.

 If your loved one has sustained injuries from nursing home abuse or neglect, or you believe your loved one is not receiving adequate care at a nursing home, read on for the answers to the questions that our Tampa clients ask us most often about nursing home negligence.
 For answers to questions about your specific case, contact Frank and Jennifer Fernandez, the experienced Tampa nursing home negligence attorneys at the Fernandez Firm Accident Injury Attorneys.